 How the scam works:

-(with video below) There is a new scam going around, coming to your e-mail inbox as a personal message from Facebook founder, Mark Zuckerberg.
-It contains the following text: "This is to inform you that you have won the sum of one million dollars from our 2015 Facebook Inc Sweepstakes.
+(with video below) There is a new scam going around, coming to your e-mail inbox as a personal message from Facebook founder Mark Zuckerberg or someone claiming to work for his company.
+The message contains the following text: "This is to inform you that you have won the sum of one million dollars from our 2015 Facebook Inc Sweepstakes.
 This is a bonus to promote our users worldwide through this online lottery, which is fully based on an electronic selection."
 This scam is very similar to the Facebook Lottery Winning one.

 Watch the video below to see in action the Facebook Lottery Winning scam.